jrackham-mo/ANTS/INSTALL.rst

 Configuring Mule
 ----------------

 ANTS requires a local installation of |Mule|.
 Mule's bin directory must be added to the PATH and the lib directory added to the PYTHONPATH.
+This is required for using the UM spiral search, loading UM format ancillaries (i.e. as defined in F03), or saving UM format ancillaries; but can be omitted for the rare use cases where those features are not needed.

 .. _quick-verification: